Landfermann-Gymnasium

 Landfermann-Gymnasium (LfG) is situated in the city centre of Duisburg, Germany.
 It is a municipal grammar school for boys and girls, and is one of the oldest schools in Germany.

-Founded before 1280 as Schola Duisburgensis, the school was transformed into a Latin school in 1559, which today's Landfermann-Gymnasium acknowledges as its official founding year.
-In 1925 it was renamed after Dietrich Wilhelm Landfermann (1800–1882), who was head of the school from 1835-1841.
+Founded before 1280, it was known as Schola Duisburgensis, the school was transformed into a Latin school in 1559, which today's Landfermann-Gymnasium acknowledges as its official founding year.
+In 1925, it was renamed after Dietrich Wilhelm Landfermann (1800–1882), who was head of the school from 1835 to 1841.